Brookley Air Force Base: History

 Brookley Air Force Base had its aeronautical beginnings with Mobile's first municipal airport, the original Bates Field.
 However, the site itself had been occupied from the time of Mobile's founding, starting with the home of Mobile's founding father, Jean-Baptiste Le Moyne, Sieur de Bienville, in the early 18th century.

-In 1938 the Army Air Corps took over the then 1000 acre Bates Field site and established the Brookley Army Air Field.
+In 1938 the Army Air Corps took over the then 1000 acre Bates Field site and established the Brookley Field.
 The military was attracted to the site because of the area's generally good flying weather and the bay-front location, but Alabama Congressman Frank Boykin's influence in Washington was important in convincing the Army to locate the new military field in Mobile instead of Tampa, Florida.
 However, later that year, Tampa was also chosen for a military flying installation of its own, which would be named MacDill Field, home of present-day MacDill Air Force Base.

 Brookley Air Force Base was named after Capt.
 Wendell H. Brookley (1896-1934), a former World War 1 US Army pilot.
 Brookley was killed on February 28, 1934 while testing a new prop on a Douglas BT2-B biplane.
 While in flight out of Bolling Field (now known as Bolling Air Force Base) the prop mysteriously broke apart causing the engine to break away from the fuselage and the aircraft to go out of control.
 His copilot successfully bailed out but by the time Brookley attempted to leave the doomed aircraft he was too low of altitude and his parachute did noy fully deploy.